SudhAnshuRanjan149/Interview-2025/17_Kafka/00_Notes/kafka.md

 ---

-## 18. Kafka Streams vs Kafka Connect
+### 18. What is Kafka Streams and how is it different from Kafka Connect?

 ### Kafka Streams
 - A Java library for building **stream processing applications** on top of Kafka